opensearch-project/documentation-website/_migrations/deploying-migration-assistant/configuration-options.md

 Performing an RFS backfill migration requires an existing snapshot.

-RFS configuration uses the following options.
-To view all available arguments for `reindexFromSnapshotExtraArgs`, see [Snapshot migrations README](https://github.com/opensearch-project/opensearch-migrations/blob/main/DocumentsFromSnapshotMigration/README.md#arguments).
-At a minimum, no extra arguments may be needed.
+The RFS configuration uses the following options.
+All options are optional.

 | Name  | Example | Description |
 | :--- | :--- | :--- |